-- GID: user's login group number, also known as primary group - user information: these field, sometimes referred to as gecos, contains information about the user, such as its real name, department, phone - home-directory: the user's home directory.
+- user information: these field, sometimes referred to as gecos, contains information about the user, such as its real name, department, phone - home-directory: the user's home directory.
 The user's shell is placed in that directory upon successful login - login-shell: the program started for the user when he/she logs in.
 Typically a command line interpreter or shell, like /bin/sh (Bourne shell), /bin/csh (C shell), /bin/ksh (Korn shell) /bin/bash (Bourne-Again shell) tcsh ...